Moonbase: Moon Village concept

-The Moon Village concept was presented in 2015.
-"Village" in this context refers to international public and private investors, scientists, engineers, universities, and businessmen coming together to discuss interests and capabilities to build and share infrastructure on the Moon and in cislunar space for a variety of purposes.
-It is neither an ESA project nor a program, but being organized, loosely, by a nonprofit organization seeking to give a platform for an open international architecture and collaboration.
-In other words, Moon Village seeks to create a vision where both international cooperation and the commercialization of space can thrive.
+The European Space Agency (ESA) endorsed a Moon Village concept in 2015.
+The "Village" is an international group of public and private investors, scientists, engineers, universities, and corporate actors coordinating to build and share infrastructure on the Moon and in cislunar space.
+Moon Village promotes international cooperation and the commercialization of space.

+The Moon Village Association is a nonprofit organization established in Vienna, Austria, in November 2017. with the mission to create a global forum to build and maintain a permanent human settlement near the lunar south pole, taking advantage of near-continuous sunlight and nearby deposits of ice and other useful volatiles.

 The Moon Village is not one project or one program.
 It says, "Let's do it together."